How To Optimize Your Off Page Seo Strategy To Drive More Traffic

 These factors include:

 Title Tags: The title tag is one of the essential elements of an HTML document.
 It gets displayed in a browser tab, search engine results, and social media feeds.
-So it’s an excellent way to ensure that people see your content when they’re browsing online.
+So it’s an excellent way to ensure people see your content while browsing online.

-Meta Descriptions: Meta descriptions are short blocks of text that describe what your page is about.
-They don’t show up in search engines, but they show up in browsers and social media feeds, so they can help you attract more visitors without increasing ad spending.
+Meta Descriptions: Meta descriptions are short text blocks describing what your page is about.
+They don’t appear in search engines but in browsers and social media feeds, so they can help you attract more visitors without increasing ad spending.

 Page Speed: It’s a fact: Google penalizes slow websites with lower rankings.
 Page speed matters because visitors who abandon slow websites find it challenging to convert into customers.
 Reducing load speed by just 1 second could increase conversions by 40%!